junxit/us-congress-bills-111/metadata.md

 - 2010-05-20 — Placed on the Union Calendar, Calendar No. 277.
 - 2010-05-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-489.
 - 2010-05-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-489.
+- 2010-05-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-24 — Considered under suspension of the rules. (consideration: CR H3721-3723)
+- 2010-05-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5145.
+- 2010-05-24 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2010-05-25 — Considered as unfinished business. (consideration: CR H3769-3770)
+- 2010-05-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 294). (text: CR 5/24/2010 H3721-3722)
+- 2010-05-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 294).(text: CR 5/24/2010 H3721-3722)